ddev/ddev/docs/users/topics/phpstorm.md

 #### Requirements

 - PhpStorm 2021.2 or higher
+- You may need to add the `PHP Docker` plugin.
 - docker-compose v1.
 Due to a [bug or two in PhpStorm](https://youtrack.jetbrains.com/issue/WI-61205), it can't properly interpret docker-compose v2 output as of Sept 2021.
 If this is still a problem, you can `ddev config global --required-docker-compose-version=v1.29.2` to globally require docker-compose v1.
 - Any OS platform, but if you're using Windows PhpStorm with WSL2 the path mappings are slightly more complex.
 WSL2 instructions are provided where necessary.